google/neuroglancer/src/neuroglancer/datasource/deepzoom/log.md

 6. Trivial housekeeping

 Unused decoders are removed from `bundle-config.js`, formatting a single code block, providing links to documentation and software.

+7. Image parsing hacks removed

+PNG/JPEG decoders can still verify expected dimensions, but they also accept `undefined` now.
+Returned `Uint8Array` is replaced with `DecodedImage` now, containing the array, width, height, and the number of components/channels.